-If you find yourself in this situation, you’ve likely been affected by Google Sandbox.
+If you find yourself in this situation, you’ve likely been affected by the Google Sandbox.

-Google Sandbox is a hypothetical effect that applies primarily to new websites.
+The Google Sandbox is a hypothetical effect that applies primarily to new websites.
 New websites become “trapped” in the Sandbox and must sit under probation before seeing the traffic and clicks they want.
-Google seems to filter newer websites out of rankings, placing older sites with higher long-term authority in the top spots.
+In addition, Google seems to filter more recent websites out of rankings, placing older sites with higher long-term authority in the top spots.

 And while this is a universally acknowledged event by most SEO experts, Google authorities deny the existence of the Google Sandbox, even though ranking comparisons among Google, Bing, and Yahoo show that the same sites earn lower rank positions on Google than on other search engine sites.

-So if Google didn’t launch a Sandbox algorithm, what is causing new sites to get stuck with low search ranks?
+So if Google doesn’t have this sandbox effect, what is causing new sites to get stuck with low search ranks?

-With regards to sandbox, we don’t really have this traditional sandbox that a lot of SEOs used to be talking about in the years past.
+With regards to a sandbox, we don’t really have this traditional sandbox that a lot of SEOs used to talk about in the years past.
 We have a number of algorithms that might look similar, but these are essentially just algorithms trying to understand how the website fits in with the rest of the websites trying to rank for those queries.